 There are many free blogging platforms such as Blogger, Tumblr, and WordPress.com.
 While these platforms may be tempting because they are free, we recommend avoiding them for your craft blog.

 The reason for this is that you won’t have as much control over your website if you use a free platform.
-For example, you cannot install your own plugins or themes, and you will be limited by how can monetize your site.
+For example, you cannot install your own plugins or themes, and you will be limited in the ways you can monetize your site.

 Your blog can be deleted by the platform for no reason and you will only be shown the following screen when you try to access your content.